Kaliyuga Kannan: Plot

-Kaliyuga Kannan is a drama of faith and disbelief in God of a middle-aged couple.
-While Sambu Iyer's wife's character played by Janaki is a devotee of Krishna, Sambu Iyer questions God's partiality and judgement.
-He happens to spend the money his wife had kept aside for God as a offering and on a competition which he wins and uses to become rich.
+While Sambu Iyer's wife is a devotee of Krishna, Sambu Iyer questions God's partiality and judgement.
+He happens to spend the money his wife had kept aside for God as an offering on a competition which he wins and uses to become rich.

 When the lord himself appears and asks for that money, he keeps putting off the return of the money taking credit for his success while blaming the lord for his failures.
-In the end, he concedes and acknowledges that God is fair, money is root of all evil and reconciles with God at the time of his death.
+In the end, he concedes and acknowledges that God is fair, money is the root of all evil and reconciles with God at the time of his death.